DuckyMomo20012/image-n-crypt/README.md

 </details>

-## 3.7.
+### 3.7.
 Download image:

 The URI should not have the file extension.

-The file is downloaded then client use the private key from local and the quotient content downloaded to decrypt the message
+The file is downloaded then the client uses the private key from local and the quotient content downloaded to decrypt the message.

 <table>
 <tbody>